Dave Pember

-Dave Pember is a former Major League Baseball pitcher.
+David Pember (born may 24, 1978) is a former Major League Baseball pitcher.
 Pember was drafted by the Milwaukee Brewers in the eighth round of the 1999 Major League Baseball Draft.
 He played with the team at the Major League level in 2002.

 Pember played at the collegiate level at Western Carolina University.
 In 1998, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.